andrewschenck/paramiko-jump/README.md

 ## Installing paramiko-jump
-Paramiko-jump is now available on PyPI, so you can readily install it with pip:
+Paramiko-jump is available on PyPI, so you can readily install it with pip:

 ```bash
 pip install paramiko-jump